m0nad/m0nad.github.io/index.md

 [MBConf@home 2020](https://www.youtube.com/watch?v=Qf3MH0cIA0I) - Linux Local Privilege Escalation.
 Talk about the methodology, tips, and tricks on Linux privilege escalation.

 [Alligator Conference 2019](https://www.alligatorcon.com/) - cLoWn 3steRlionate: mak1ng m0ney fr0m li3s.
-Presentation about how to crack small RSA keys in 50's seconds.
+A presentation about how to crack small RSA keys in 50's seconds.

-[NullByte Security Conference 2017](https://nullbyte-con.org/archive/2017/ninjas.html) - Diamorphine for today’s kernels.
-Presentation about how can we write a rootkit for current linux kernels taking into account changes that happened in the kernel from the time of the LKM HACKING paper and the heroin.c code.
+[NullByte Security Conference 2017](https://nullbyte-con.org/archive/2017/ninjas.html) - Diamorphine for today’s kernels.A presentation about how can we write a rootkit for current Linux kernels taking into account changes that happened in the kernel from the time of the LKM HACKING paper and the heroin.c code.

 [Alligator Conference 2014](https://www.alligatorcon.com/) - Diamorphine for today’s kernels.
-Presentation about how can we write a rootkitfor current linux kernels taking into account changes that happened in the kernel from the time of the LKM HACKING paper and the heroin.c code.
+A presentation about how can we write a rootkit for current Linux kernels taking into account changes that happened in the kernel from the time of the LKM HACKING paper and the heroin.c code.

 [OWASP Floripa Day 2012](https://wiki.owasp.org/index.php/OWASP_Floripa_Day_2012) - Return-Oriented Programming.
 Presentation on the exploitation technique known as Return Oriented Programming, useful to circumvent protections like NX bit or Data Execution Prevention.

 [Alligator Conference 2012](https://www.alligatorcon.com) - Return-Oriented Programming.
 Presentation on the exploitation technique known as Return Oriented Programming, useful to circumvent protections like NX bit or Data Execution Prevention.

 [First Tecland Meeting 2012](https://www.tecland.com.br/edicoes-anteriores/i-encontro-tecland-2/) - Buffer Overflows for dummies.
-Presentation about exploitation of buffer overflows from the basics.
+A presentation about the exploitation of buffer overflows from the basics.

 [First Tecland Meeting 2012](https://www.tecland.com.br/edicoes-anteriores/i-encontro-tecland-2/) - Building Shellcodes.
 Presentation on shellcode development, machine code used as the payload in the exploitation of a software vulnerability.